desktop computer with Claim MD website on the screen

 Add Providers

-Below you can see the Provider record for my type 2 NPI.
+Below, you can see the Provider record for my type 2 NPI.
 My business, Your Kidney Dietitian PLLC, is the provider.
-Provider Type should be “organization”. if you are creating a record for an individual provider, use your type 1 NPI instead and choose “individual” as the Provider Type.
+Provider Type should be “organization”.

 After you have created and saved this record, click on Manage Enrollments.